nickw1/openpanos/openpanos-client/src/README.md

 OpenPanos consists of two parts, a **client** and a **server**.
 It is possible to use the client without the server if you provide your own server.

 ### The client ###
 The client (`openpanos-client`; this package) is Photo Sphere Viewer and GeoJSON Path Finder-based, and handles displaying and linking the panoramas.
-By default, the client will work with the OpenPanos server.
+By default, the client will work with a given set of API endpoints.
 However this is configurable and you can connect it to your own PostGIS-based API.

 #### Basic usage of the client ####